linrunner/tlp-doc/faq/battery.rst

 Impact: recalibration doesn't work at all without a full discharge to tell the battery controller (the one *in* the battery) where the actual 0% is.

-Solution: make shure AC power is connected during the whole process, try to replace your battery next.
+Solution: make sure AC power is connected during the whole process, try to replace your battery next.

 .. _faq-cycle-count: